MP 25x8x20 / N38 - ring magnet

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Significant importance in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical devices or very advanced devices.
+- Key role in advanced technologically fields – are utilized in HDD drives, electric motors, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: